 Keeping school pets: guidanceCan we keep a school pet?
 We explain that it is up to schools whether to keep a pet, although it is not recommended by animal welfare charities.
 This article relays guidance on keeping exotic pets and handling animals in school, and links to examples of pet policies.

 Managing late collection of pupilsGet expert advice on what to do if parents don't collect their children from school on time, or fail to collect them.
 See examples of school policies on late or non-collection.

 Supervision of pupils during breaks and lunchtimes (primary)Are there lunchtime supervision requirements in primary schools?
 This article cites advice from the DfE and looks at school policies, including examples of how schools manage pupils using the toilets during breaks.
 It also links to The Key’s article on EYFS supervision requirements.

 Business continuity plansHave a look at examples of business continuity plans, including local authority templates and plans from primary, secondary and special schools.
-(For planning support right now in light of COVID-19, please see our free checklist for preparing for self-isolation and closure in our coronavirus resource hub.)

 Emergency school closures: guidanceIs there guidance on closing a school in emergencies?
 We link to advice from the DfE on when schools may close.
 We also link to Ofsted guidance on inspections that fall on a day where the school has closed due to an emergency, and examples of closure procedures from LAs.

 Fire drills: guidanceFind out how to maintain fire safety and run fire drills during coronavirus and beyond.
 See examples of fire drill and evacuation policies from schools.

 Forms for recording and reporting violent incidentsAre there examples of violence report forms?
 In this article you will find forms for reporting violent and aggressive incidents, including examples from the HSE, a local authority and two schools.
 We also link to another article from The Key which sets out the requirements for reporting incidents.